nRF24/CircuitPython_nRF24L01/docs/api.rst

 ******************************

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.address

+    This function returns the full content of the nRF24L01's registers about RX/TX addresses despite what `address_length` is set to.

     :param int index: the number of the data pipe whose address is to be returned.
 Defaults to ``-1``.
 A valid index ranges [0,5] for RX addresses or any negative `int` for the TX